-Strong typhoon winds lash Tokyo area, causing transport chaos
+Woman killed as strong typhoon lashes Tokyo area, cutting power and transport

-TOKYO (Reuters) - One of the strongest typhoons to hit the Japanese capital in recent years made landfall just east of Tokyo on Monday with record-breaking winds, stinging rain and sending some rivers close to the top of their banks before heading out to sea.
+TOKYO (Reuters) - One of the strongest typhoons to hit the Japanese capital in recent years hit just east of Tokyo on Monday, killing one woman, with record-breaking winds and stinging rain that threatened to burst river banks before heading out to sea.

 More than 130 flights were canceled and scores of train lines were closed for hours, snarling the morning commute for millions in a greater Tokyo area that has a population of some 36 million.
 Authorities warned it was dangerous to venture outside.